 Atrial fibrillation, or Afib, is the most common type of arrhythmia, or abnormal heartbeat.
 Many people with Afib experience a rapid, irregular heartbeat that can be bothersome or even frightening.
 The condition affects almost three million Americans and is expected to increase to over five million by 2050.

 “Atrial fibrillation isn’t typically life-threatening, but it may cause low blood pressure, faintness or fatigue.
-If left untreated, the condition may lead to congestive heart failure and stroke, even in individuals without symptoms,” says Julie B. Shea, MS, RNCS, FHRS, a nurse practitioner who specializes in electrophysiology, a subset of cardiology that addresses heart rhythm disorders.
+If left untreated, the condition may lead to congestive heart failure and stroke, even in individuals without symptoms,” says Julie B. Shea, MS, RNCS, FHRS, a nurse practitioner who specializes in electrophysiology, a subset of cardiology that addresses cardiac arrhythmias.

 A recent update to atrial fibrillation treatment guidelines

 Options for managing atrial fibrillation vary, ranging from medications that control the heart rhythm or prevent clots to catheter-based ablation procedures that eliminate an area of the heart causing the arrhythmia.
 The front-line treatments for Afib are blood-thinning drugs, known as anticoagulants, which prevent blood clots and reduce the risk of stroke.

 For decades, the gold standard anticoagulant for lowering the risk of stroke in patients with Afib has been warfarin.
 However, according to the 2019 focused update to the 2014 American Heart Association’s (AHA) Heart Rhythm Society Guidelines for the Management of Patients With Atrial Fibrillation, a newer class of anticoagulants, known as non-vitamin K oral anticoagulants (NOACs), are now recommended over warfarin to reduce the stroke risk in patients with Afib.

 NOACs may be more effective at preventing clots over warfarin